AntonKueltz/AntonKueltz.github.io/_posts/2022-12-25-cryptopals-set3-challenge17.md

 ---
 layout: post
+title:  "The CBC Padding Oracle"
-title:  "Cryptopals Set 3, Challenge 17"
+subtitle: "Cryptopals Set 3, Challenge 17"
 author: Anton Kueltz
-tag: cryptopals
+tags: ["cryptopals", "practical-exploit"]
 ---

 Welcome to set 3!
 We start this set with a stone cold _classic_ of an attack.
 What we have